A guide for supporting university and college students who stammer.

 - Run seminars and lectures through video-conferencing software to allow for use of chat rooms and polls, and to take the focus off oral communication.

 - Offer the option to co-present with a peer.
+This might reduce the pressure.

 - Allow written scripts for presentations to be considered alongside verbal presentation.

-- Give extra time.
+- Give the student extra time.

 - Use audio-visual aids to take the focus off the person.